- What Is Abdominoplasty?

 How Much Does a Tummy Tuck Cost?

-The price of tummy tuck surgery at DiBello Plastic Surgery is typically around $8,500, but can vary according to each patient’s unique treatment plan.
+The price of out-patient tummy tuck surgery at DiBello Plastic Surgery is typically around $8,900 to $9,200, but can vary according to each patient’s unique treatment plan.

 Please note: although many estimates available online only include the surgeon’s fee, the price listed above reflects the overall cost of tummy tuck surgery.
-It includes several variables, such as overnight stay at the hospital, fees for Dr. DiBello, as well as the anesthesiologist, hospital surgical facility fees, pre-admission testing, and more.
+It includes several variables, such as fees for Dr. DiBello, as well as the anesthesiologist, hospital surgical facility fees, pre-admission testing, and more.

 After discussing your needs and desires in a one-on-one consultation with Dr. DiBello, he can provide you with a more personalized price quote.